jakartaee/jakarta.ee/content/case-studies/skillwell/index.md

 This has also contributed to improved onboarding, as developers familiar with enterprise Java can quickly become productive, focusing primarily on domain-specific logic rather than learning proprietary frameworks.
 Modern Java features such as Records, Streams, and the Optional API have further streamlined development, reducing boilerplate and improving code clarity.

 From a business perspective, the platform now supports multi-tenant deployments, seamless LMS integrations, and global delivery, while maintaining high reliability for mission-critical training.
-Although some trade-offs exist, such as the increasing difficulty of hiring JSF specialists and anticipated namespace migration efforts from javax. to jakarta., the overall investment has proven worthwhile, delivering a stable, scalable, and vendor-independent solution with a lower total cost of ownership and the flexibility to evolve, including the integration of AI capabilities into an established system.
+Although some trade-offs exist, such as the increasing difficulty of hiring JSF specialists and anticipated namespace migration efforts from `javax.` to `jakarta.`, the overall investment has proven worthwhile, delivering a stable, scalable, and vendor-independent solution with a lower total cost of ownership and the flexibility to evolve, including the integration of AI capabilities into an established system.

 {{< callout >}}
 ## Key takeaway